Sandra Biedron: Personal life

 Biedron is married to Stephen Val Milton, with whom she has one son Sebastian Milton.
 She is interested in architecture and since 2014 has owned the Ingersoll-Blackwelder House at 10910 S. Prospect in Chicago.
 Biedron continues to oversee the restoration of the property.
 It was once owned by a community activity who was the first woman to cast a vote in Cook County, Illinois.
 Alongside her historic house, Biedron owns two vintage sports cars and a Diamond DA40 Diamond Star aircraft.
-She is involved with the curation of the steamer trunks and monogrammed linens that were brought by Enrico Fermi and his family on the voyage on the Cunards's Franconia when they fled Europe to avoid Fascist Italy.
+She is involved with the curation of the steamer trunks and monogrammed linens that were brought by Enrico Fermi and his family on the voyage on the Cunard Line's RMS Franconia when they fled Europe to avoid Fascist Italy.

 Biedron serves as a trustee of the National Museum of Nuclear Science and History.
 Based on her efforts in preservation including architecture, she was admitted to the Cliff Dwellers Club of Chicago dedicated to people supporting the arts.